Club foot (also called talipes) is where a baby is born with a foot or feet that turn in and under. Early treatment should correct it.

-In most cases the cause of club foot isn't known, but there may be a genetic link as it can run in families.
+In most cases the cause of club foot is not known.
+There may be a genetic link, as it can run in families.

-If you have one child with club foot, your chance of having a second child with the condition is about 1 in 35.
+If you have a child with a club foot or feet, your chance of having a 2nd child with the condition is about 1 in 35.

-If one parent has club foot, there's about a 1 in 30 chance of your baby having it.
+If 1 parent has a club foot, there's about a 1 in 30 chance of your baby having it.